 Due to how often you use your foot each day, pain and swelling in these joints can disrupt your daily activities and make it hard to accomplish basic tasks like walking.

 One common symptom of RA in your foot is bursitis.
-This happen when bursae, sacs filled with fluid that keep your joints from rubbing together, become inflamed.
+This happens when bursae — sacs filled with fluid that keep your joints from rubbing together — become inflamed.
 This can cause pain or discomfort when you put pressure on the foot.

-Over time, untreated RA can also cause the following to form:
+Over time, untreated RA can also cause claw toes or hammer toes to develop.

 Changes in your foot shape can result in pressure spreading out unevenly across your foot as you walk.
 Excess pressure can result in skin conditions: